Creating a New Kind of Doctor

 About

-Prior to joining Dell Medical School, Buntrock held an executive leadership role in the Department of Information Technology at Mayo Clinic for 13 years.
-He began his career there in 1991 as a software developer working on early health informatics and electronic medical record projects.
+Prior to joining Dell Med, Buntrock held an executive leadership role in the Department of Information Technology at Mayo Clinic for 13 years.
 Over his 34 years at Mayo Clinic, Buntrock led major enterprise initiatives that transformed how data and technology support clinical care, research and education.
 His work included modernizing Mayo’s electronic health record, pioneering cloud computing strategies for patient-centered care, leading Mayo’s data partnership with Google Cloud, liaising with researchers across the organization and integrating data-driven artificial intelligence into clinical practice.

-In addition, he has provided technology leadership for several nationally recognized biomedical informatics grants: eMerge, Strategic Health IT Advanced Research Projects, Pharmacogenomics Research Network and Patient Center Outcomes Research Institute.
+In addition, Buntrock provided technology leadership for several nationally recognized biomedical informatics grants: Electronic Medical Records and Genomics (eMERGE), Strategic Health IT Advanced Research Projects (SHARPn), Pharmacogenomics Research Network (PGRN), cancer Biomedical Informatics Grid (caBIG) and Patient Center Outcomes Research Institute (PCORI).